haltu/muuri/README.md

 ### hideEnd

-Triggered when `grid.hide()` method is called, after the items are hidden (with or without animation).
+Triggered after `grid.hide()` is called, after the items are hidden (with or without animation).

 **Arguments**

 * **items** &nbsp;&mdash;&nbsp; *array*
-  * An array of `Muuri.Item` instances that were succesfully hidden without interruptions.
-If an item is already hidden when the `grid.hide()` method is called it is considered as successfully hidden.
+  * The items that were succesfully hidden without interruptions.
+If an item is already hidden when `grid.hide()` is called it is considered successfully hidden.

 **Examples**